The Attribute Calculator uses the existing values of each feature to update an existing attribute value or calculate a new attribute value.

 - Press the Calculate button at the bottom of the dialog to calculate the value and add it to each feature.

 At the top of the Attribute Calculation Setup dialog, enter the name of the output attribute.
-This section is labeled Select Existing To update an existing attribute select it from the drop-down list.
+This field also operates as a drop-drn list allowing you to select an existing attribute name to update.
 To create a new attribute type a new attribute name into the text box.

 The attribute may be calculated by copying the value of another attribute, performing a mathematical operation between two attributes or between an attribute and some number, or by appending a text string to a value when Simple Calculation is selected.